apache/cloudstack-documentation/source/installguide/building_from_source.rst

    $ mvn -P deps

-Now that we have resolved the dependencies we can move on to building CloudStack and packaging them into DEBs by issuing the following command.
+Now that we have resolved the dependencies we can move on to building CloudStack and packaging them into DEBs by running the script in ``packaging`` folder:

 .. parsed-literal::

+   $ cd packaging/
-   $ dpkg-buildpackage -uc -us
+   $ ./build-deb.sh

-This command will build the following debian packages.
+This script will build the following debian packages.
 You should have all of the following:

 .. parsed-literal::